karma-runner/karma/docs/plus/03-jenkins.md

 * Node
 * Karma

-Optional we highly suggest to install the following Jenkins plug-in:
+The following Jenkins plugin is optional, but the next guidelines are based on it:
 * [EnvInject] - it makes things easier under certain linux distributions and user permissions.

 ## Configure Karma